facelessuser/coloraide/docs/src/markdown/wavelengths.md

 color from a different white point perspective, a new white point can be chosen.

 > [!note]
-> During conversions, colors are chromatically adapted, if the white point changes, so the wavelengths of colors will
+> During conversions, colors are chromatically adapted, if the white point changes, the wavelengths of colors will shift
-> shift if they are converted.
-When we evaluate in different white points, we take the xy coordinates relative to the
+> if they are converted.
+When we evaluate in different white points, we take the xy coordinates relative to the current
-> current white point which should preserve the wavelengths, assuming the color space transformation to the xy
+> white point which should preserve the wavelengths, assuming the color space transformation to the xy coordinates does
-> coordinates does not introduce errors.
+> not introduce errors.

 ```py play
 from coloraide.cat import WHITES